jump to content

 Where to seek healthcare in Iceland

-Please refer to your closest Health Care Center (Heilsugæsla) if you feel sick, but it is not an emergencyRequest an appointment with a doctor, and that doctor will refer you to a specialist if necessary.
-Best to call early to book an appointment or do so online via Heilsuvera.is if you have an electronic ID (rafræn skilríki) and are already part of the healthcare system.
-This site is only available in Icelandic.
+Please refer to your nearest Health Care Center (Heilsugæsla) if you feel sick and it is not an emergencyRequest an appointment with a doctor, and that doctor will refer you to a specialist if necessary.
+If you have an electronic ID (rafræn skilríki) and are already part of the healthcare system, through Heilsuvera. you can book appointments, renew prescriptions, and communicate securely with healthcare professionals.

 Emergencies